 In India, festivals are celebrated more than any other country in the world.
 And every festival is celebrated with great zeal and zest, fancy feasting and incredible merry-making.
 Every religion has its hundred festivals and every state another hundred which makes this land holy, sacred and culturally rich.

-Here are some of the major festivals of Kashmir that you must know of
+Here are some of the major festivals of Jammu and Kashmir that you must know of:

 The two most important festivals of Muslims are celebrated in Kashmir in the full-fledged extravaganza.
 Kashmir being the Muslim majority region, Muslim festivities witness a huge participation.
 Although Eid is a festival celebrated throughout the world and in the rest of India too, with great buzz, but Kashmir's magic makes Eid here a delight to celebrate.